MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

   - For unpackaged apps, ensure that your application can be easily uninstalled through the Add or Remove Programs control.
 When your application is uninstalled, ensure that ARP entries, Start menu entries, files and directories, registry entries, and temporary files are also removed.
 Consider giving your users the option to preserve their data when they uninstall your application.
   - Ensure that during uninstallation your app removes all binaries and application data.
 User-created content should be stored in locations like `Documents`, which can then be retained by users even after the app is uninstalled.
   - Avoid installing or updating system binaries that may require a reboot.
+  - Integrate with [RestartManager](/windows/win32/rstmgr/about-restart-manager) to save and restore state between OS updates.

 #### Updates